From Alienation to Integration: The Sociological Case for Long-Term Tenure & Welfare 👨🎓

 2.0 Methodology: The Normative Approach

 This paper utilizes a Normative Policy Framework.
-Rather than analyzing what is, we construct a model of what ought to be, based on the sociological principles of Reciprocity and Social Exchange Theory.
-The validity of this model rests on the hypothesis that increased security leads to increased loyalty and productivity.
+Rather than simply analyzing what is, we construct a model of what ought to be.
+This is confirmed by the sociological principles of Reciprocity and Social Exchange Theory[3].

 Job Insecurity